Types of Pumps and their working principles with applications

 Axial Flow:

-The flow through impeller is parallel to shaft axis low head and very high discharge.
+The flow through the impeller is parallel to shaft axis low head and very high discharge.
 The axial flow type pumps are used for the application of medium head and high discharge.

 In this centrifugal pump in which the pressure is developed by the propelling or lifting action of the vanes of the impeller on the liquid.